Neural Synchrony Between Socially Interacting Language Models¶

 Experimental Setup¶

-- 6 open-source models: Mistral-7B-v0.1/v0.2/v0.3, Llama-2-7B-Chat, Llama-3-8B, Llama-3.2-3B
+- 6 Open-source Models: Mistral-7B-v0.1/v0.2/v0.3, Llama-2-7B-Chat, Llama-3-8B, Llama-3.2-3B.

-- 6,500 samples fixed per model pair
+- 6,500 samples per model pair.

-Main Results: Control Condition Validation¶
+Main Results: Control Group Validation¶

 | Condition | \(SyncR^2\) Level |